“It’s a huge misconception that synchro is just dancing underwater, but it takes a lot of skill dedication and hours."

-City of Preston Aquatics Synchronised Swimming Club base their training at Leyland Leisure Centre where they showed us how they got their swimmers into Team Great Britain
+City of Preston Aquatics Synchronised Swimming Club based at Leyland Leisure Centre demonstrate why their swimmers are in Team Great Britain

+Eight times a week, swimmers aged nine to 22 train hard on land and in water to build up their skills and perfect their talents in artistic swimming.

+Eight times a week, swimmers aged nine to 22 train hard on land and in water to build up their skills and perfect their talents in artistic swimming.

 Trained under head coach Fiona Haworth, who started her career 40 years ago, the club is home to girls of all ages who have a passion for swimming in sync and dreams to compete nationally in their sport.

-Reaching its twentieth birthday on Friday 30 June as it began in 2013, the club brings high school, college, university, and master's students together to swim in time and perform using a broad range of practiced technique and skills.
+Reaching its twentieth birthday on Friday, the club brings high school, college, university, and master's students together to swim in time and perform using a broad range of practised technique and skills.

+Fiona said: “We teach from eight years through, so our current members of the club are aged eight, nine all the way up to 22.
+We have swimmers that are completing their master's degrees, girls in sixth form and high school, and they all put lots of hours in.

 “This year we’re really lucky as we have four different swimmers on four different national squads.
 It’s quite an achievement for only a small club, we are really, really proud.”